ajguerrer/notebook/content/unit-testing/integration_testing.md

 Transactions are capable of updating sets of data within the same business operation atomically.
 When transactions are involved, applications make two separate types of decisions:

-1. What data gets updated
+1. Which data gets updated to what?
-2. Should a set of updates be kept or rolled back
+2. Should a set of updates be kept or rolled back?

 These decisions should be separated into two different responsibilities: